KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Based on the theories of [Software is Eating the World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world), and [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations), we can surmise that in the future, the world will be largely automated by software.
 The successful organizations will tend to be those that meet the needs of the communities of people reorganizing in the cloud.
 These organizations will tend to leverage the power of mobile, and will create such competitive advantages as virality and network effect.

 ### Gap Analysis
-Does this description of a successful orgaization of the future fit the United Methodist Church?
+Does this description of a successful organization of the future fit the United Methodist Church?
 If not, should the United Methodist Church be more like this description?

 One way to now may be to analyze a church that does already fit this description.
 The name of the church is LifeChurch.